lefosg/my-malloc-free/README.md

 The script `run.sh` does everything for you, compiles and runs the program you wrote.

+Under the `src` folder there is main.c and memman folder where the library resides.
+The main.c file is just for testing the API.

 ## Implementation specifics

 ![alt text](https://courses.grainger.illinois.edu/cs225/sp2023/assets/notes/stack_heap_memory/memory_layout.png)

 The job of a memory allocator is to ask for some memory, and get a pointer in return, which points to an address on the heap.

 Since we cannot just randomly ask for spare space in the heap, we need to somehow keep track of what is allocated and what is free.
+Otherwise, our allocator may return pointers on the heap, that overlap with previous allocations.
 This is done using a linked list of metadata headers, with the struct shown below.
 We use the term `block` to describe some space in the heap.